Here's a stat for you: Organic Facebook reach has declined to 6%, a 49% drop since last October.

 Here are three reasons why etailers shouldn’t abandon Facebook in 2015.

 Facebook has over 1.23 billion monthly active users worldwide.

-Last time I checked, our email file doesn’t have 1.23 billion names.
+The last time I checked, our email file doesn’t have 1.23 billion names.
 Where else can you find so many people all in one place, people that are actually reachable with your message?

 Nowhere.
 Not twitter or Pinterst or Snapchat.